 Matthew is an astrophysicist that uses the world's largest radio telescopes to discover neutron stars and use them to test theories of gravity and stellar evolution.
 His group is known for designing supercomputers to process radio data and conducting some of the most precise measurements ever performed using millisecond pulsars, a bizarre form of star that rotate up to 700 times per second.
 In 2011 his group was part of a team that discovered the diamond planet orbiting the pulsar J1719-1438.

 In 2015 he was awarded an Australia Research Council Laureate Fellowship to work on the discovery of Fast Radio Bursts.

 Matthew was the founding Director of the Centre for Astrophysics and Supercomputing at Swinburne University of Technology from its inception in 1998 until 2010.

-From 2017 he will lead the ARC Centre of Excellence for Gravitational Wave Discovery (OzGRav).
+He is currently the Director of the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).